laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1418

-Below is a list of methods that have been removed in Cashier v14 and what their replacements are:
+Below is a list of methods that have been renamed in Cashier 14 and their corresponding replacements:

 ```php
 // Removed...